moleculerjs/site/source/docs/service.md

 There are several ways to create/load a service.

 ### broker.createService()
-Call the `broker.createService` method with the schema of service as argument.
+Call the `broker.createService` method with the schema of service as the first argument.
 It's simple & fast.
 Use it when you are developing or prototyping.

 ```js
 broker.createService({